-- Review financial statements of the Company to ensure that they correctly, credibly, and sufficiently illustrate the financial status of the Company, as well as the Company's compliance with Thai Financial Reporting Standards and other relevant laws. - Scrutinize and propose the Auditor for appointment with remuneration, to ensure the engagement of an Independent Auditor, as well as recommend the termination of the Auditor who may lack in ability, dereliction, or malpractice. - Promote the independence and opine on the suitability of the Auditor.
+- Review financial statements of the Company to ensure that they correctly, credibly, and sufficiently illustrate the financial status of the Company, as well as the Company's compliance with Thai Financial Reporting Standards and other relevant laws. - Scrutinize and propose the Auditor for appointment with remuneration, to ensure the engagement of an Independent Auditor, as well as recommend the termination of the Auditor who may lack in ability, dereliction, or malpractice. - Oversight of the independence of the Audit Firm that audits the financial statements of the Company and Subsidiary by concurring the Non-Assurance Service (NAS) of the Auditor. - Promote the independence and opine on the suitability of the Auditor.